Skip to content

 Answer: Wall Drug.

-Why it works in the car: It is marketing trivia disguised as travel trivia.
-Good signs can build a destination before the driver ever sees the exit.
+What it does: Marketing trivia hiding inside travel trivia.
+Good signs can build a whole destination before the driver ever spots the exit.

 Settle the back-seat debate.